lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 For example, the PSA attestation token {{I-D.tschofenig-rats-psa-token}}
 supports nonces of length 32, 48 and 64 bytes.
 Other attestation technologies use nonces of similar length.
-The assumption in this specification is that the RA/CA have out-of-band knowledge about the required nonce length required for the attestation technology used by the end entity.
+The assumption in this specification is that the RA/CA have either out-of-band knowledge or in-band knowledge by using the len field in the NonceRequest, knowledge about the nonce length required for the attestation technology used by the end entity.
 The nonces of incorrect length will cause the remote attestation protocol to fail.

-When the end entity receives the nonce it MUST use it, if remote attestation is available and supports nonces.
-It is better for an RA/CA to be aggressive in sending a nonce, at least where there is a reasonable chance the client supports remote attestation and the client should be allowed to ignore the nonce if it either does not support it or cannot use it for policy reasons.
+When the end entity requests a nonce, the RA/CA SHOULD send a nonce in the response.
+If a specific lengths of the nonce was requested, the RA/CA should provide a nonce of the requested size.
+The end entity MUST use the received nonce if remote attestation is available and supports the received nonce length.
+The end entity may truncate or pad the received nonce to the required length.

 While the semantics of the attestation API and the software/hardware architecture is out-of-scope of this specification, the API will return